lit/lit.dev/packages/lit-dev-content/site/docs/v3/templates/expressions.md

 inputEl.value = this.itemCount;
 ```

-You can use this syntax to pass complex data down the tree to subcomponents.
+You can use the property expression syntax to pass complex data down the tree to subcomponents.
 For example, if you have a `my-list` component with a `listItems` property, you could pass it an array of objects:

 ```js
 html`<my-list .listItems=${this.items}></my-list>`;